 All California schools administer the Physical Fitness Test (PFT).
-The main goal of the test is to help students in starting lifelong habits of regular physical activity.
-Students in grades 5, 7, and 9 are required to take the test which is administered between February and May.
-Although two-years of physical education classes are required as part of the high school graduation requirements, students are required to be enrolled in physical fitness classes until they have passed the fitness test.
+The main goal of the test is to help students begin lifelong habits of regular physical activity.
+All 9th grade students are required to take the test between February and May.
+Although twoyears of Physical Education classes are required for graduation, students must be enrolled in Physical Education until they have passed the PFT.